 I created a user testing plan (see it here) and ran it with 5 post-secondary educators on usertesting.com.
 Primarily, we observed users struggling to navigate.
 This provided valuable insight into how professors expect to be able to navigate to find a textbook.

 We also saw that the search was inadequate and that importing content took too long.
 It would be much better if importing could happen asynchronously in the background.

 Since demand generation is a key purpose of the external marketplace, this project was a close collaboration with the Marketing department, particularly when it came to SEO optimization.
-They also tested out variations of the textbook landing pages using various analytics including heat mapping.
-I was primarily responsible for the home page, user flows, etc, while they were responsible for the content on the landing pages.
+We tested out variations of the textbook landing pages using various analytics including heat mapping.

 At the top is a hero video playing, which can be expanded to view in its entirety to learn about Top Hat's content offering.
 On top, is an emphasis on search, since we found that profs are usually looking for something specific when in the market for a new textbook, or looking to add new content to their course.

 Below, are links to domains and more specific subjects.
 Educators usually only teach within one domain, with perhaps a couple subjects, so it made sense to immediately and prominently filter the content this way, rather than highlighting featured content that may provide no relevance to the user.